How to become

 Direct Application

-You can apply directly for jobs if you've got some of the relevant skills and experience needed for this role.
+You can apply directly for jobs if you've got relevant skills and experience from working in a healthcare setting.
+Some employers may ask for a qualification in healthcare and GCSE subjects like maths, English and science.

 More Information